py2ai/py2ai.github.io/_posts/2026-04-20-Hue-Brand-to-Design-System-AI-Skill.md

 **YAML Parse Verification** confirms that `design-model.yaml` is syntactically valid and can be loaded without errors.
 Malformed YAML -- unclosed brackets, incorrect indentation, missing colons -- is caught here before it propagates to token formats or HTML previews.

-**Placeholder Detection** scans all generated files for unresolved template placeholders like `{{COLOR_PRIMARY}}` or `TODO: fill in`.
+**Placeholder Detection** scans all generated files for unresolved template placeholders like `{% raw %}{{COLOR_PRIMARY}}{% endraw %}` or `TODO: fill in`.
 Any placeholder that was not replaced with an actual value during generation is flagged as an error, preventing incomplete design tokens from reaching production.

 **CSS Selector Coverage** verifies that every semantic token defined in the YAML has a corresponding CSS custom property in the generated `tokens.css` file.
 If a token is defined in the YAML but missing from the CSS, the validation fails and the pipeline reports the gap.